An Evening with Patrick Radden Keefe

 Ed Caesar is a staff writer for The New Yorker and the author of The Moth and the Mountain and Two Hours.
 His new book, The Comet, will be published in Spring 2027.
 He lives in Manchester.

-Presented in partnership with the Centre for New Writing and Creative Manchester.
+Co-presented with the Centre for New Writing and Creative Manchester.
+Sponsored by The Edwardian Manchester.